Table of contents

 - Certain medications.

 - Being anxious or upset.
 Any emotions that promote the release of adrenaline into the system may hinder a let down reflex.

 - Not having your baby directly at the breast.
 Mothers who are pumping exclusively or pumping at work may struggle.

 - Previous breast surgery.

 - Express some milk, and once your milk begins to flow, you can put your baby at the breast.

 - Keep distraction to a minimum while nursing.

 - If you are pumping, look at pictures of your baby to encourage a let down or listen to a recording of your baby's voice.

-- Gentle breast massage is a great way to stimulate a let down and to ensure that you drain the breast well.
+- Gentle breast massage is a great way to stimulate a let down and ensure that you drain the breast well.
 Stroke your breasts from the outer edges of the breast towards the nipple with a flat hand.
 Rolling your nipple between your fingers may also help.